Coworker's Pre-Planned Funeral Drama: AITAH For Saying No?

 I've overheard somebody asking her, and she replied that it's just a celebration of life.
 So yes, it seems to be a narcissistic event.

 Social norms and expectations can significantly influence behavior in workplace settings.
-According to Dr. Robert Cialdini, a leading psychologist in the study of social influence, individuals often conform to group norms, even when they conflict with personal values.
+Individuals often conform to group norms, even when they conflict with personal values.
 In this case, declining an unconventional invitation like a 'funeral' can create tension as it challenges social expectations.

 Understanding the role of social norms can empower individuals to make choices that align with their values rather than succumbing to external pressures.